bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 So then the simplest example is, I have a Lightning channel, I want to force close that Lightning Channel.
 My partner of the Lightning Channel, or no longer partner of the Lightning Channel, is offline.
 So all I have is the last time we co-signed a transaction, and this was before ordinals were invented, and fees were super low.
-And so I try to broadcast that transaction, but it simply does not even go into the mempool of my peers.
+And so I try to broadcast that transaction, but it simply does not even go into the `mempool` of my peers.

 Speaker 0: 00:33:06

 We have a solution for that though.
 You can use child pays for parent shorts.

+Speaker 1: 00:33:11

 That's right.
 The only problem is that the child...

+Speaker 0: 00:33:14

 Hang on, let me explain the solution.
-So the solution is I'm going to spend the money from this transaction to myself with a higher fee.
+So the solution is I'm gonna spend the money from this transaction to myself with a higher fee.
 So now the miner will see that if he wants to confirm the high fee transaction, he'll also have to confirm the low fee transaction and I'll get the money and the problem is solved.

+Speaker 1: 00:33:32

 Correct.

-Speaker 1: 00:33:32

 Yes.
 And the miners already do this as far as I know.
 The problem is getting it to the miner.